Best large-cap healthcare stocks to invest in 2025

 The Cigna Group's strong brand, experience, diversified products, and focus on innovation paint a promising picture for long-term investors seeking exposure to the essential healthcare sector.
 However, the competitive landscape, regulatory environment, rising healthcare costs, and economic sensitivity necessitate careful consideration.
 Thorough research on Cigna's innovation pipeline, their strategies for navigating these challenges, and a clear understanding of your risk tolerance are crucial before adding The Cigna Group to your portfolio.
 Remember, in today's world, navigating healthcare can be complex, and The Cigna Group strives to be a guiding force.
 Their story could be a healthy addition to your investment journey.

-Labcorp Holdings (LH)
+Labcorp Holdings (NYSE:LH)

 Labcorp Holdings Inc. is a global life sciences company that provides comprehensive laboratory services and drug development solutions to healthcare providers, pharmaceutical companies, and patients.
 Founded in 1978 and headquartered in Burlington, North Carolina, Labcorp has established a significant presence in the diagnostics and biopharma sectors.
 In 2024, the company reported revenues of $13.0 billion, a 7.0% increase from the previous year, and a net income of $746 million, marking a 78.47% rise year-over-year.
 Labcorp operates through two primary segments: Diagnostics Laboratories and Biopharma Laboratory Services.
 The Diagnostics Laboratories segment offers routine and specialty testing services, including blood chemistry analyses, urinalyses, and genetic testing, through a vast network of patient service centers and laboratories.
 The Biopharma Laboratory Services segment provides early development research and central laboratory services, supporting pharmaceutical and biotechnology companies in drug development processes.